The University Library adheres to Appalachian’s Animals on Campus policy. In accordance with this policy, the library permits only service animals.

 - Library instruction rooms are reserved exclusively for library instruction during the fall semester from the first day of classes through November 7 and spring semester from the first day of classes through April 10.
 The schedule availability of the library instruction rooms is subject to change.

-- Semester-long courses will not be scheduled in the instruction rooms; departments may not schedule this room as a classroom.
+- Semester-long courses will not be scheduled in the instruction rooms; departments may not schedule these rooms as a classroom.

 - Please check the hours posted for Belk Library and Information Commons.
 The library instruction rooms may only be used at times that the Library is open.